Tuesday, April 23, 2024

 "Mila!
 Mila!
 Its Barris!
 Come on honey!"
 Barris massaged her chest applying the cardiopulmonary stimulation that he'd studied many years ago though doing it without thinking about it.
 He did it by feel because he wanted to find her.

-As he checked her breathing Mila began coughing in a furious and forced manner exhaling any air that she had contained in her lungs and unable to inhale.
+As he checked her breathing Mila began coughing in a furious and forced manner exhaling any air that she had contained in her lungs and was unable to inhale.
 Her face immediately flushed dark red as she gasped, her eyes bulging when finally she gulped down a volume of air.
-After that her breaths were deep but even and gradually began to recede.
+After that her breaths were deep but even and gradually began to recede to regularity.
 Barris massaged her chest muscles and her shoulders as she lay on her back.

 They were outside in what appeared to be a forest.
 It was night and the forest around them was very dark.
 It was early or late summer.
 The air was crisp and the forest floor was slightly damp.
 She stared up at the trunks of the trees which ascended into the canopy revealing more detail as her eyes adjusted.
 She caught the occasional glimpse of star light through the canopy and before long she pulled herself up to a sitting position.